TexteaInc/funix/README.md

 ![Borrowed from AppFlowy](https://github.com/AppFlowy-IO/AppFlowy/raw/main/doc/imgs/howtostar.gif)

-## Zen: The types become widgets automatically
+## Zen: The types become widgets

-The Zen of Funix is to choose widgets for function I/Os based on their types, instead of picking and customizing a widget for each I/O. In this sense, **Funix to Python is like CSS to HTML or a `.sty` file to LaTeX**.
+The Zen of Funix is to choose widgets for function I/Os based on their types, instead of picking and customizing a widget for each I/O. In this sense, **Funix to Python is like CSS to HTML or macros to LaTeX**.
 Ideally, a Data Scientist or a Machine Learning Engineer should NOT touch anything UI -- that's the job of the UI team.
-The example below shows how three common Python's built-in data types and one Funix's class are mapped to widgets.
+The example below shows how four common Python's built-in data types are mapped to widgets.

 ```python